pigmonkey/spark/README.md

 A shell script called `mailsync` is included to sync mail, by first sending any mail in the msmtp queue and then syncing with the chosen IMAP servers via either isync or OfflineIMAP.
+The script will also attempt to sync contacts and calendars via [vdirsyncer][17].
+To disable this behavior, set the `mail.sync_pim` variable to `False`.

-Before syncing, the script checks for internet connectivity using NetworkMananger. `mailsync` may be called directly by the user, ie by configuring a hotkey in Mutt.
+Before syncing, the `mailsync` script checks for internet connectivity using NetworkMananger. `mailsync` may be called directly by the user, ie by configuring a hotkey in Mutt.

-A [systemd timer][17] is also included to periodically call `mailsync`.
+A [systemd timer][18] is also included to periodically call `mailsync`.
 The timer is set to sync every 5 minutes (configurable through the `mail.sync_time` variable).